 What's so interesting about mosses?
 For one thing, there are so many kinds of them (about a hundred species in an average U.S. county) that it's always fun to see how many of them you can place on your Moss Life List.
 Also, mosses display such amazing adaptations and variations in form and niche preference that it's just a blast to wrap your brain around them!
-Just look at the differences between the capsules of the mosses at the right and those above.
 At first glance, mosses are all alike.
 At second glance, they make a whole new world to explore.

 Mosses are very small green plants.
-Typically they consist of a stem not much thicker than a thick hair, densely covered with leaves maybe 1/16th or 1/8th of an inch long.
+A typical one is drawn at the right.
+The stem may not be much thicker than a thick hair, and normally is densely covered with leaves maybe 1/16th or 1/8th of an inch long.
 Often moss stems branch and rebranch.
-Usually many mosses grow together forming a thick green carpet.
-Sometimes this carpet is no larger than a dime, but other times it may cover areas several feet in diameter.
-The mosses in the picture above were found on some soil near my place, and each plant, from root to tip-top, is not much over an inch high.
+Often many mosses grow together forming a thick green carpet.
+Sometimes this carpet is no larger than a thumbnail, but other times it may cover areas several feet in diameter.

 There is a good chance you might spot some mosses in your own backyard, even if your backyard lies smack inside a big city.
 If an old rock fence or some big trees grace your yard, your chances are very good.
 Even if all you have is a house and a lawn there is still a fair chance you can find some.